Jubatian/rrpge-spec/specs/cpu_arch.rst

 ------------------------------------------------------------------------------

-The processor is capable to access memory in two ways:
+The processor is capable to access memory in three ways:

-- Read: A read access is performed to fetch the 16bit data from a given 16 bit word address.
+- Read: A read access is performed to fetch the 16 bit data from a given 16 bit word address.

-- Read-Modify-Write: A read access is performed to fetch the 16bit data from a given 16 bit word address, an operation is performed (not necessarily actually using the read data), then the result is written to the given address.
+- Read-Modify-Write: A read access is performed to fetch the 16 bit data from a given 16 bit word address, an operation is performed (not necessarily actually using the read data), then the result is written to the (same) address.

-Note that any writes so are accompanied with a read from the same 16 bit address, which some peripherals rely upon.
+- Write: A write of a 16 bit data is performed to a 16 bit word address.
+Stack pushes are typical occurences of this access mode, and whenever a Read access of a normally Read-Modify-Write sequence is optimized out (the data is not needed by the operation).

-Moreover for Read-Modify-Write the processor has an additional line indicating whether the Read access is stand-alone, or is part of a Read-Modify-Write sequence.
+For Read-Modify-Write accesses the processor has an additional line indicating whether the Read access is stand-alone, or is part of a Read-Modify-Write sequence.
 Peripherals may monitor this line when carrying out access related operations (so they can skip such operations for Read accesses which are part of a Read-Modify-Write sequence).

-Stack push operations are also affected, but the read data is always discarded.
-Implementations are allowed to omit these reads as by the specification these reads can never have side effects (the stack is always located in ordinary data memory).
+The specification allows for an implementation which never optimizes out a Read access from a Read-Modify-Write sequence.
+Stack pushes however need to be implemented as Write only access to meet the timing requirements.
+(Note: the stack, by this specification, can not be located over memory-mapped peripheral registers)